Bonče

 Bonče (Бонче) is a village in the Prilep municipality, in North Macedonia.
 It used to be part of the former municipality of Topolčani.

 In September 2007 archeological excavations revealed a tomb of what is believed to be the burial site of a Macedonian ruler dating 4th century BC.
+Fragmented ancient Macedonian shields were discovered carrying the inscription of the "ruler Demetrius".